-- Monochrome Monday (Dress all in one color your shirt, your pants, your socks.) - Tropical or Tie-Dye Tuesday (Wear a tropical shirt, wear a tie-Dye hat, or both!) - Wacky Wednesday (Wear your shirt backwards, wear two different shoes, wear a funny pair of cat socks.) - Throwback Thursday (We love to see campers that wear CWW shirts from years past!
-If you don't have a throwback CWW shirt, wear any shirt you have from a few years ago.) - Camp Shirt Friday (Campers will be given CWW shirts to wear on Check-Out days.)
+- Monochrome or Medieval Monday (Dress all in one color your shirt, your pants, your socks, or dress in armor.) - Tropical or Tie-Dye Tuesday (Wear a tropical shirt, wear a tie-Dye hat, or both!) - Wacky, Waterfall or Wear-it-Again Wednesday (Wear your shirt backwards, wear two different shoes, wear a funny pair of cat socks.
+It would be pretty wacky to wear your medieval armor again...) - Throwback Thursday (We love to see campers that wear CWW shirts from years past!
+If you don't have a throwback CWW shirt, wear any shirt you have from a few years ago. or Throwback to earlier in the week hint, you can wear that armor AGAIN.) - Camp Shirt Friday (Campers will be given CWW shirts to wear on Check-Out days.)

-Additional items for Campers attending Glamping & 12-Night Basecamp - (Tripping programs have separate packets)
+Additional items for Campers attending Glamping & 12-Night Basecamp - (Trips have separate parent packets - emailed)

 - Caving clothes: long pants, long-sleeve shirt or hoodie, and closed-toed shoes to get muddy

 - Bag to transport muddy caving clothes home

 - Extra batteries for flashlights

-- Two extra swimsuits and towels
+- Extra swimsuit and towel

-- Sleeping Pad (for Glamping campouts only)
+- Sleeping Pad (for 12 nite Glamping only)

 - Sunglasses

 - Extra Water Bottle

-- If you have one: a hammock with bug net & tarp
+- Optional: a hammock with bug net & tarp

 - Polyester fleece shirt for paddling

 - Longer shorts for climbing

 - Lightweight long pants (for bug protection/evening activities